 Central New York Humanities Corridor

-Headquartered at the Humanities Center, and supported by an award from the Andrew W. Mellon Foundation, the Corridor is a dynamic regional research consortium of 11 universities and colleges.
+Headquartered at the Humanities Center, and supported by an award from the Andrew W. Mellon Foundation when founded in 2006, the Corridor is a dynamic regional research consortium of 11 universities and colleges.
 This vibrant network fosters innovative research, teaching, and programming collaborations across institutions.
 Visit the Corridor’s website to learn more, including how to form a Working Group and apply for funding.

 This annual themed public events series showcases innovative, interdisciplinary work in the humanities by renowned scholars, artists, authors, and performers.
 Explore our Syracuse Symposium page.